 “The highest wisdom is to find pleasure in small things”John Ruskin

 Coach Kay was persistent and still chasing me.
 He made few attempts to keep me motivated bring me back to running.
 But I started failing miserably.
-Whenever I started exercising I felt like getting cramps, injury or even felt that I had some health issue.
+Whenever I started exercising I felt like getting cramps, injury, or even felt that I had some health issues.
 I started getting into the black hole of depression and losing hope.

 I called kay at the beginning of 2019 for a regular review we agreed that I would signup for the OOTYULTRA 30k to have a schedule targeting an event completion as a goal.
 I instantly registered.
 I was believing in the newly found hope and was motivated to get back to my training regime.
 Alas! this was a short-lived dream when I had a terrific fall that left with a clavicle shoulder bone fractured.

 The doctor treating advised me not to run for a period of 6 months and also advised me a 3 months bed rest.
 I was panicking.
 I thought I was gaining control over my diet and wellbeing but in reality, by broken shoulders and my recovery schedule kept me away from any form of exercise.

 I was counting every day and even every single second looking into a mirror.
 Where was the fit Vishal in 2016 and how could I let him become a bulky man once again in 2019?

 I spoke to myself, built some courage, and decided that I will not wait for 6 months for this injury to heal.
 I wanted to give this a shot once again and start all over again.
 I called Kay in late April and he suggested me to signup for the Triangular Challenge in May.
 I started to do focus starting from May 1 to May 15, was feeling very happy that I completed all the 15 days of running around 225 km and my weight started to decrease.
 I was regaining control of my body.